Chronology of World History

 February 7

-• In New Madrid, Missouri, a magnitude 7.4 - 8.2 earthquake occurs, the largest historical earthquake in Missouri.
+• In New Madrid, Missouri, USA, a magnitude 7.4 - 8.2 earthquake occurs, the largest historical earthquake in Missouri.
 The town of New Madrid is destroyed.
 [1] [53]

 March 11